How Jeff Porcaro’s Sudden Death Changed Toto Forever

 For Steve Porcaro, there was the small comfort of knowing that a relationship often fraught with sibling rivalry – "Jeff and I were always at each other’s throats," he told Team Rock – had evolving into something much more nurturing.
 "It wasn’t just me losing a brother," Steve said.
 "You see how it affects everyone – his wife, kids, my parents.
 Before he died, we’d been getting along fantastically.
 At least I had that to hang on to, thank God."

 Their arguments, perhaps predictably, focused on the work.
 Steve was the confirmed technophile, while his brother was all about an organic feel.
-“Jeff was the coolest, hippest older brother I could ever dream for,” Steve added.
-“He could show me such warmth at times, but he was such a musician’s musician.
+"Jeff was the coolest, hippest older brother I could ever dream for," Steve added.
+"He could show me such warmth at times, but he was such a musician’s musician.
 It came so easily for him, and he expected that from everybody he worked with – and I wasn’t that kind of guy.
-Jeff had this thing about being ‘in the pocket.’
+Jeff had this thing about being 'in the pocket.'
 If not?
-‘Get the f— out of here.’
-There was definitely some brother s— going down, because I’d hear about him singing my praises when I wasn’t around.”
+'Get the fuck out of here.'
+There was definitely some brother shit going down, because I’d hear about him singing my praises when I wasn’t around."

 Eventually, Toto changed their minds about quitting.
 They replaced Jeff Porcaro with Simon Phillips and returned to the road – but only because they simply had to.
-“Losing him threw us right the f— off the horse,” Lukather told Ultimate Classic Rock.
-“We had the tour booked, 40 people on the payroll, shows sold out.
+"Losing him threw us right the fuck off the horse," Lukather told Ultimate Classic Rock.
+"We had the tour booked, 40 people on the payroll, shows sold out.
 What are we gonna do?
 Even thinking about it right now, I feel like someone’s gotta be kidding me.
-We were in stun mode.”
+We were in stun mode."